samwise41/training-plan/endurance_plan.md

 I have a training plan location in this github location.
 Can you review this file thoroughly, **specifically cross-referencing `COACH_BRIEFING.md` and `MASTER_TRAINING_DATABASE.md`,** and help me generate my training for the next week?

 Please generate a raw markdown text of next week's schedule.
+Please provide evidence that you followed the Weekly Generator Checklist SOP.
 If I forget to attach the GitHub repo, please remind me before spinning your wheels.

 **ADAPTIVE LOGIC INSTRUCTIONS:**
 1. **Analyze (Trends):** Read `COACH_BRIEFING.md` first.
 Identify any metrics flagged with "⚠️ Low" or "⚠️ High", or those showing "Improving" or "Declining" trends that may require attention.